ojilles/jilles.net/_posts/2020-06-05-presentation-rules.md

  * The question marke is underused, the exclamation point overused [^3]
  * Treat headings as the structure of your argument, not your document

+Thank you for making it this far.
+If you did, you almost certainly thought of something not covered here.
+Please leave a comment below or send me a pull request!

 ### Footnotes
 [^1]: I believe the structure was first created, or popularized by McKinsey, who depending on your views, have a core business of turning slides into billion dollar revenue streams.
 [This link does a good introduction of the concepts](https://speakingsherpa.com/how-to-tell-a-business-story-using-the-mckinsey-situation-complication-resolution-scr-framework/), takes you step by step and references actual presentations as examples.
 [^2]: The defacto standard work in this space is [Tufte](https://www.edwardtufte.com/tufte/books_vdqi)